We couldn’t have described the reasons for becoming a CSA member better… thank you Chantelle and Chris!

 “Ten reasons why we continue to subscribe to School Farm CSA”

-1. Excellent value for money: It works out at around £15 per week for a largish box of fresh organic produce.
+1. Excellent value for money: A standard share works out at around £17.50 per week for a large box of fresh organic produce.
 It is possible to pay in instalments at no extra cost.
-A share fed our family of three hungry people with some to spare and would have stretched to four.
-We supplement with a sack of potatoes, a few mushrooms (these are not supplied by the CSA) and some fruit every now and then.

 2. Ultra fresh, ultra local, good quality: In our experience the produce keeps well, and lasts longer than some of the veg we have bought in the shops.
 Veg is usually picked on the day of collection and it only has to travel from the farm in Dartington.
 Less food thrown away, fewer food miles and no more bendy carrots!
 Occasionally a little ‘ugly’ veg is included but that’s fine with us as it tastes the same and cuts food waste.
 The carrot shaped like a thingy caused much merriment.